node-organic/node-organic/docs/Chemical.md

 # Chemical

-One chemical has this generalized structure
+One chemical is just an Object structure:

     {
-      type: String,
-      // ...
-      reference: Object,
-      // ...
-      property: Value
-      // ...
+      // ... properties
-      function: Function(also an Object or Class)
     }

 ## abstract Chemical